Prashu2024/fish-pond-react/README.md

 // README.md
-# Fish Pond React + Pixi.js TypeScript Project
+# Fish Pond React with Pixi.js

 A beautiful, interactive fish pond simulation built with React, Pixi.js, and TypeScript.
 This project demonstrates the integration of Pixi.js rendering capabilities with React's component architecture.